Math

 20 / 20

-20. The number of Triangles of an n sided polygon is
+20. The number of Triangles of a 5-sided Polygon is.

 Your score is